 In May of 2021, the group released their first project, a self-titled EP; 4 carefully selected songs from a catalog of songs they were already playing live.
 Highway Natives debut EP went on to receive acclaim from publications such as American Songwriter and Medium, and took them to stages all over the southeastern region of the USA.

 Following their EP, some members of the group went through personal, life-changing events, on top of being in the midst of a global pandemic.
 As serious changes and adaptations were happening in their personal lives, the Natives lifted each other through writing and creating music as a remedy.
-The time spent together in this period of their career resulted in their first full length LP, “West of the Blindside,” due to release June 24, 2022, with the debut single, Doghouse, premiering March 25.
+The time spent together in this period of their career resulted in the making of their first full length LP, “West of the Blindside,” out now.